EleniTr/-dApp/README.md

 <b>Milestones</b>

 1. Create the playlist with 3 different tracks to choose from
-   A. Create the view in which the tracks will load -List of tracks
+   A. Create the view in which the tracks will load</br>
+   1. List of tracks
-   -Buy button for the purchase of a track
+   2. Buy button for the purchase of a track
-   -Login button
+   3. Login button
       B. Connect a database with the songs names, album icon
 2. Create a smart contract for the payment
    A. Create the blockchain payment
    1. Initial Block